top of page

 2. Forgoing inflation-adjusted increase in withdrawals following a year in which the portfolio's total return is negative.

-3. The maximum inflationary adjustment is capped at 6% (see challenge one in part one), which looks at U.K. inflation during WW1 and the 1970s, often much higher than 6%)
+3. The maximum inflationary adjustment is capped at 6% (see Challenge One in Part One, which examines U.K. inflation during World War I and the 1970s, often much higher than 6%).

 This paper differs from Guyton's original work in the following ways: